 Text4baby is a service that sends free, personalized text messages to expecting mothers three times a week, including nutrition and safe sleep tips, doctor visit and appointment reminders, breastfeeding advice, health insurance information, and urgent health alerts.
-Last year, AMCHP and a representative from Oklahoma's Text4baby project provided technical assistance (TA) to states to institute or expand the service, which is operated by Zero to Three and Wellpass (formerly Voxiva).
+Last year, AMCHP and a representative from Oklahoma’s Text4baby, a program designated as an Emerging Practice in AMCHP’s Innovation Station, provided technical assistance (TA) to states to institute or expand the service, which is operated by Zero to Three and Wellpass (formerly Voxiva).

 Here is how Hawaii and Louisiana used that TA to move forward on their efforts to reach low-income pregnant women.

 Hawaii Finds New Partners to Connect with Hard-to-Reach Population

 Healthy Mothers, Healthy Babies Coalition of Hawaii

 There are over 23,000 pregnancies in Hawaii per year, and of these, 45.3 percent are unintended/unplanned.
 Hawaii’s Pregnancy Risk Assessment Monitoring System (PRAMS) data indicate that women who are more likely to have an unintended pregnancy either had Medicaid insurance or were uninsured before pregnancy.
 To proactively reach low-income pregnant women enrolled in Medicaid, the Healthy Mothers Healthy Babies Coalition applied for an AMCHP technical assistance grant to replicate Oklahoma’s automatic notification process to opt-in for Text4baby for women enrolled in Medicaid with their managed care organizations (MCO).

 A key to success was that Hawaii’s state Medicaid agency offered full support for the project, facilitating personal introductions for us with each of the MCO health plans.
 Its enthusiastic support kicked off the project in a positive way.